‘The Handmaid’s Tale’: Elisabeth Moss Gives Her Take On The Shocking Season 2 Finale

 — The Handmaid's Tale (@HandmaidsOnHulu) July 12, 2018

 When handing her baby girl over to Emily, Offred tells her friend to call the infant Nichole, which is what Serena named her, rather than Holly, which is what Offred named her when she was born.
-Moss explains that it was her character’s way of showing her love for Serena as fans will remember that Serena let Offred take Nichole because in the end, she knew there was no way Nichole could live a happy life in Gilead.
+Moss explains that it was her character’s way of showing her love for Serena, as fans will remember that Serena let Offred take Nichole because in the end, she knew there was no way Nichole could live a happy life in Gilead.

 “It’s a show of love for Serena and a thank you for what Serena did in letting June get her out.
 It’s June’s baby, but it’s June’s way of acknowledging Serena’s true love for that child.”